kirypto/TimelineTracker/Wiki/domainDesign.md

 - `Event`: An interaction, connection, or other thing which happens at a place to and optionally includes travelers.
    - An event has a description, which summarizes the details of what occurs.
-   - An event has either a positional range, which is the multi-dimensional span over which the event occurs.
+   - An event has a span, which is the positional range that specifies what area the event effects.
-   - An event has a set of travelers.
-Most events have at least one traveler, indicating that the event affected or included those travelers.
-Events without any travelers are supported but must still have a position or location _(for example a natural disaster in a remote area)_.
+   - An event has a set of zero or more traveler ids that identify which _(if any)_ travelers were affected by the event.
+To be valid, the referenced travelers must have a position in their respective journeys within the span of the event.
+Some events may not affect any travelers at all, for example a natural disaster in a remote area.
-   - An event has a set of locations showing which locations were affected by the event.
-This set can have 0 or more locations, but each location's span must intersect with the event's span at least partially.
+   - An event has a set of zero or more location ids what identify which _(if any)_ location were affected by the event.
+To be valid, the referenced locations' spans must intersect with the span of the event.
+Some events may not affect any locations, such as meeting between travelers out in the wilderness.
    - An event can have zero or more tags, which are strings to allow easy identification and other utilities such as filtering and querying.